PostHog/posthog.com/contents/blog/b2b-saas-product-metrics.md

 4. **Actionable:** Can you easily identify actions to take when you see a drop in a metric?
 If yes, you're onto a winner.
 Specific metrics are the most actionable metrics, too.

-It's not realistic achieve all four in every metric you use, but three out of four is a good benchmark.
+It's not realistic to achieve all four in every metric you use, but three out of four is a good benchmark.

 ## Common B2B SaaS product metrics